 It’s also crucial to avoid abrasive cleaners that contain chlorine, bleach, or ammonia.
 Additionally, don’t use scouring pads or steel wool as they will scratch the material.
 Keep in mind that laminate flooring should not be waxed, buffed, or polished like traditional hardwood floors.
 Cleaning frequency will depend on where you live, the time of year, and how much foot traffic your floors get.

-Floor Factors is Your Laminate Flooring Store in Portland
+Your Laminate Flooring Store in Portland

 Keeping your laminate floors looking great doesn’t take a whole lot of effort.
 If you prevent scratches, and clean your floors regularly, laminate will look good and hold up for many years to come.
 In addition to being the go-to laminate flooring store in Portland, Floor Factors is your resource for all types of flooring materials as well as cabinets, countertops, and window treatments.
 We stock a variety of floor cleaning supplies and are happy to make recommendations.
 Contact us to learn more.